 Additionally, if you frequently experience sinusitis or any problem related to your sinuses due to dry air, a humidifier can help reduce symptoms.

 - Soothe a Sore Throat

 A sore throat is a common problem that can occur in the upper respiratory tract, with dry air being the main culprit.
+If the dry winter air is causing your throat to get painful and scratchy, rehydrating the mucous membrane with a humidifier can help.
 Setting a humidifier in your bedroom while you sleep to moisten the air can be an effective way to get rid of sore throats.

 - Relieve Cough

 Dry air often triggers upper respiratory tract contraction, which causes a cough.
 Using a humidifier will not only reduce the ability of airborne disease infection but also help relieve your cough by soothing your upper respiratory muscle.

 Breathing higher-humidity air is one way to relieve the discomfort and symptoms of allergies.
 Symptoms of allergies include nasal congestion, irritation, and inflammation of the nasal cavity.
 Reducing inflammation of these tissues can provide quick relief for allergy sufferers.
 With increased humidity, moistened nasal tissues can blow out irritants and allergens from your nasal cavity, reducing allergy symptoms.